View across the English Building down to Heidelberg's historic district at Heidelberg Castle

 Splendid decor

-View from the Fat Tower at Heidelberg Castle down to the historic district and the Neckar river
+View from the Thick Tower at Heidelberg Castle down to the historic district and the Neckar river

-View from the Fat Tower at Heidelberg Castle down to the historic district and the Neckar river.
+View from the Thick Tower at Heidelberg Castle down to the historic district and the Neckar river.

 Many of the special tours offered by the State Castle and Gardens of Baden-Württemberg take visitors through the English Building.